Call-for-Code-for-Racial-Justice/Legit-Info/DESCRIPTION.md

 ## Acknowledgments

-Team Fix Politics would like to acknowledge the assistance of Matt Perrins, Jermaine Edwards, Victor Brown and Tedd Ginsley.
+Our team would like to acknowledge the assistance of Matt Perrins, Jermaine Edwards, Victor Brown and Tedd Ginsley.